NibbleByte/UnityWiseSVN/README.md

 * Minimal performance impact
 * Survives assembly reloads
 * You don't have to leave Unity to do SVN chores.
-* Works on Windows and MacOS (maybe Linux?).
+* Works on Windows, MacOS and Linux.
 * Simple API to integrate with your tools.
   * Use `WiseSVNIntegration.RequestSilence()` and `WiseSVNIntegration.ClearSilence()` to temporarily suppress any WiseSVN pop-ups.
   * Use `WiseSVNIntegration.RequestTemporaryDisable()` and `WiseSVNIntegration.ClearTemporaryDisable()` to temporarily disable any WiseSVN handling of file operations and updates.
-  * Use `SVNContextMenusManager` methods to invoke TortoiseSVN / SnailSVN commands.
+  * Use `SVNContextMenusManager` methods to invoke TortoiseSVN / SnailSVN / RabbitVCS commands.
   * Use `WiseSVNIntegration.*Async()` methods to run direct SVN commands without any GUI (check `ExampleStatusWindow`).

 *Check the screenshots below*